linqingfan/router_frps/README.md

 ```

 # Open ports
-Depending on your router, open the ports 80, 998 and 999
+Depending on your router, open the ports 80, 998 and 999.
+Make sure WAN side can access to the port (this router device).
+Common mistake is to allow LAN side to access the port only

 # Creating a dynamic domain name for router
 Create an account in https://freedns.afraid.org/
 Create your domain name for your router e.g. wjrouter.mooo.com

-After that setup auto updating of IP address of your router through openwrt dynu auto update
+Check your public ip address of your router (e.g.  112.199.254.252) and manually update the IP address of e.g. wjrouter.mooo.com
+If everything is fine with FRPS, last step is to install Dynamic DNS software in openwrt to dynamic update the domain